Grandview Children’s Centre Autism Services and Supports

 - Parent Relief Respite

-Developed in consultation with our families, and based on clinician and space availability, we are pleased to share our initial program offerings for SUMMER 2019.
-We are currently working on an expanded number of programs and supports that will be available for registration later this summer for start dates in September.
+Developed in consultation with our families, and based on clinician and space availability, we continuously work on an expanded number of programs and supports that will serve and support our Grandview family community.